 - 2 tbsp palm sugar

-- 2 small red chillies, finely chopped, divided (¾ chilli for main dressing, ¼ chilli for side dressing in a bowl)
+- 2 red chillies, finely chopped, divided (¾ chilli for main dressing, ¼ chilli for side dressing in a bowl)

 - Trim and cut pineapple into 1cm slices.